 - M. B. Young, section 2 of Chern-Simons theory, knots and moduli spaces of connections (pdf)

 (see Atiyah, page 6).
 For more on the role of 2-framings in Chern-Simons theory see also

 and for discussion in the context of the M2-brane from p.
 7 on in

-The relation to string structures is made explicit in section 2.3 of
+The relation to -structure is made explicit in

 More discussion in terms of bounding 4-manifolds is in